begbaj/autowall/README.md

 Autowall is a very simple script to automatically download and set wallpapers from [Wallhaven.cc](https://wallhaven.cc/)

 ## Installation
+You need to have a wm that uses [feh](https://github.com/derf/feh) to set wallpaper.
+This is a tool primarily designed for window manager users and not for desktop environments.

 Just clone and run ` sh install.sh `.

 ```bash